Martinez Playground

-Martinez Playground is a public park in Bushwick, Brooklyn, New York City.
+Martinez Playground is a public park in Williamsburg, Brooklyn, New York City.
 It is located on Scholes Street between Manhattan and Graham Avenues.

 Origins

 Martinez Playground honors Thelma Martinez (1918-1987), a life-long resident of New York City and a 30-year resident of the nearby Williamsburg Houses.
 Martinez' extensive work in the neighborhood included a special commitment to the park, formerly known as Williamsburg Playground.

 On October 10, 1957 the City, in agreement with the New York City Housing Authority, leased the property to the New York City Department of Parks and Recreation to use for park and playground purposes.